matan-yes/data-collection-network-analysis/README.md

     Community sizes
      1  2  3  4  5  6  7  8  9 10 11 12 13 14 15
      18 41  8 14 16 33 12  6  4 18  4  2  2  4  1
-According to Walktrap algorithm, there are 15 communities, the larger has 41 vertexes.
+According to Walktrap algorithm, there are 15 communities, the largest has 41 vertexes.

 modularity value (returns max value):
 ```{r}